Get a good night’s rest with these carer’s tips

 - Discuss with your doctor and considering seeing a psychogeriatrician

-- Consult KinCare’s dementia specialist or Alzheimer’s Australia for specific management strategies
+- Consult KinCare’s dementia team or Alzheimer’s Australia for specific management strategies

 Tips to help you as the carer